Esraaelsisy/petClinic-playwright/README.md

 ## Continuous Integration Setup with Github Actions

-### Playwright CI with Docker

-In the Playwright CI pipeline:

-1. The application is first started using Docker Compose.
-2. The pipeline then waits for the app to be fully up and running.
-3. It runs Playwright tests for every .spec.ts file.
-4. Results from the Playwright test runs are saved as HTML reports and uploaded as artifacts.

-These reports can be found in the `playwright-report` folder after the tests run.

-### Postman API Tests CI
+### Playwright API Tests CI

-In the Postman API tests CI pipeline:
+In the Playwright API tests CI pipeline:

 1. The application is started using Docker Compose.
-2. Newman is used to run the Postman collections, using both environment and global variables.
-3. The API test results are saved as detailed HTML reports.
+2. The pipeline waits for the app to be fully up and running.
+3. It runs API test suites for the **Owners** and **Pets** endpoints.
+4. Playwright generates and uploads the test reports as artifacts.

+This setup ensures that API tests are triggered on every push or pull request to the `main` branch, verifying the functionality of the API endpoints automatically.

+### Playwright UI Tests CI

+In the Playwright UI tests CI pipeline:

+1. The application is started using Docker Compose.
+2. The pipeline waits for the app to be fully up and running.
+3. It runs UI test suites, including tests for **Owners**, **Pets** and **Visits**.
-4. The reports are stored in the `results/` folder and uploaded as artifacts.
+4. Playwright generates and uploads the test reports as artifacts.

+Similar to the API tests, the UI tests are automatically executed on every push or pull request to the `main` branch, ensuring the application's UI behaves as expected across different test cases.

-## Expected Failures in Postman Collections
+## Expected Failures in API Tests

-Some Postman tests may fail, especially those with titles containing `[BUG]`.
+Some Playwright API tests may fail, especially those with titles containing `@bug`.
 These tests are related to known issues in the application, and the failures are expected due to unresolved bugs.
 It’s important to review the test reports for these failures and cross-check them with the application's issue tracker to ensure that they are indeed related to the known bugs.

-- **Test Cases with [BUG]**: These are placeholders for known issues that should be addressed during future development cycles.
+- **Test Cases with `@bug`**: These are placeholders for known issues that should be addressed during future development cycles.
 - **Action**: These failures should be expected, and no further action is needed unless the related bugs are fixed and the tests still fail.

 ### Tests To Be Failing